Sniki/HP6300-HP8300/README.md

 ### Before testing:
 1. Generate your SMBIOS values (Serial, MLB, Rom and UUID) to have working iServices
 2. Replace `EFI/OC/ACPI/SSDT.aml` with your generated Power Management SSDT from the script.
+You can use your current **SSDT.aml** that you previously generated and that you currently use with Clover, it will be the same.
-(This one is for the i7-3770 CPU model that is available on my machine).
+(This one in the EFI is for the i7-3770 CPU model that i have on my machine, if you have same CPU as mine, you can keep this one).
 3. Dedicated GPU users have to remove `EFI/OC/Config.plist > DeviceProperties > PciRoot(0x0)/Pci(0x2,0x0)` entry.

 **Note**: this is still work in progress !